Pinoy Fear Factor: Format

 The Philippine version of the show uses a format similar to Fear Factor Extreme (FFX) instead of the original "three-stunt, one winner per episode" format used in the American version.
 The Philippines is the 3rd country to adapt the same format after South Africa and India.

 Pinoy Fear Factor consists of multiple sets of stunts and a set number of contestants over a period of weeks.
 The contestants, known as Participantes, will live together in El Campo Miedo during the duration of the competition.
 Every Participante will face the Ronda de Eliminación to determine who will stay and who will be sent back to the Philippines.
 Each Ronda de Eliminación has three stunts.
 In the first stunt, designed to physically test the contestants, one or more Participantes who have the best performance will be exempted on the next stunt, thus, avoiding the elimination.
 In the second stunt, the remaining Participantes will compete and those who will give the worst performances will be chosen for the third and final stunt.
 In the third stunt, involving stunts similar to those in action films, the worst performer from the remaining Participantes in competition will be eliminated and will be sent back to the Philippines.

 The Rondas de Eliminación will be repeated until only one Participante remains.
-He or she will then emerge as the winner of the series and will take home the grand prize.
+The Participante emerges as the winner of the series and will take home the grand prize.

 There is also a series of stunts known as Rondas Sin de Eliminación where the best performers of the first stunt in the Rondas de Eliminación will compete for special prizes.

-It is noticeable that each round is held in two days.
+It is noticeable that each round is held over two days.
 The first stunt occurs in the first day in location while the second and third stunts are performed in the second day at a different location.
-This is why the punishment is only given out after the first stunt.
+This is why punishments are only given out after the first stunt.